AztecProtocol/aztec-packages/docs/docs/aztec/concepts/accounts/index.md

 Ethereum is currently following this approach via [EIP4337](https://eips.ethereum.org/EIPS/eip-4337), an evolution of the [GSN](https://opengsn.org/).
 This EIP defines a standard method for relaying meta-transactions in a decentralized way, including options for delegating payment to other agents (called paymasters).
 See [this chart](https://x.com/koeppelmann/status/1632257610455089154) on how 4337 relates to other smart contract wallet efforts.

 Implementing AA at the application layer has the main drawback that it's more complex than doing so at the protocol layer.
-It also leads to duplicated efforts in both layers (eg the wrapper transaction in a meta-transactions still needs to be checked for its ECDSA signature, and then the smart contract wallet needs to verify another set of signatures).
+It also leads to duplicated efforts in both layers (e.g. the wrapper transaction in a meta-transactions still needs to be checked for its ECDSA signature, and then the smart contract wallet needs to verify another set of signatures).

 Now, there have also been multiple proposals for getting AA implemented at the _protocol_ level in Ethereum.
 This usually implies introducing a new transaction type or set of opcodes where signature verification and fee payment is handled by the EVM.
 See EIPs [2803](https://eips.ethereum.org/EIPS/eip-2803), [2938](https://eips.ethereum.org/EIPS/eip-2938), or [3074](https://eips.ethereum.org/EIPS/eip-3074).
 None of these have gained traction due to the efforts involved in implementing while keeping backwards compatibility.